Julius Buckler

 Julius Buckler (28 March 1894 – 23 May 1960) was a German First World War fighter ace credited with 36 victories during the war.
 He shot down 29 enemy airplanes and seven observation balloons; two other victories went unconfirmed.
-He was one of only four German fighter aces to win Germany's highest decorations for valor for both enlisted man and officer.
+He was one of four German fighter aces to win Germany's highest decorations for valor for both enlisted man and officer.